Workplace Branding: A Quick Win

 HSBC Group has an extensive and award-winning workplace branding program.
 With operations in 80+ countries and over 6,900 workplaces, they aim to create unity amongst their 300,000+ employees.

-• The multi-disciplinary workplace team includes Design, HR, Facilities Management and Marketing A brand blueprint for each workplace type is developed – from call centres to iconic head office buildings
+• The multi-disciplinary workplace team includes Design, HR, Facilities Management and Marketing A brand blueprint for each workplace type is developed – from call centers to iconic head office buildings

 • Using a variety of design options, they strike the right balance between global consistency and locally loved branding

 • There are no logos!
-A central ribbon design theme, a palette of images, colours and designs are used instead
+A central ribbon design theme, a palette of images, colors and designs are used instead

 • Everything is documented in ‘best in class’ brand guidelines, ensuring that global standards are met, whilst also remaining easily adaptable